 The Welfare Team works closely with Progress Coaches to help you overcome any issues affecting your well-being.
 They can provide support and advice on a wide range of issues including health, welfare, financial worries, personal issues and mental health.

 We recognise that any student can experience problems from time to time, not necessarily related to their academic studies.
-The Welfare team will be the first line of contact for you to discuss what may be troubling you in a safe, non-judgemental environment.
+The Welfare Team will be the first line of contact for you to discuss what may be troubling you in a safe, non-judgemental environment.
+This could be:

 How does the college promote a healthy atmosphere?